Nazzcodek/slider/README.md

-# slider
+# Slider
-This is a simple slideshow built with HTML, CSS and JavaScript
+This is a simple slideshow built with HTML, CSS and JavaScript named slider

-## bellow is the link to my hosted page for the slideshow
+## Bellow is the link to my hosted page for the slideshow
 [slider](https://resilient-palmier-48da80.netlify.app/)